OneOfTheInfiniteMonkeys/moreinfo/README.md

   <tr><td> Rel.
 Manf.     </td><td> (Mfg by Sony) </td></tr>
   <tr><td> Rel.
 Voltage   </td><td> Clear </td></tr>
 </table>

 ### Note
 Trademarks are owned by thier respective holders.
-No affiliation or association is, or should be inferred.
+No affiliation or association is implied or should be inferred with any organisation.
 Information provided is for indication only.